 What’s extra weird about this is no one knows who Wonder Woman is.
 She doesn’t have the world wide acclaim Super Man would have decades later (in the movie world).
 So when she speaks to everyone, she’s a completely random, unseen person.
 The TV screens only show the golden glow of her lasso.

 Imagine the fallout from that day.
 You’d have had a global event where everyone in the world heard a TV salesman cause worldwide mayhem by granting wishes.
 Followed by a strange woman who begged you to renounce your wish.
-How would that not fuck up society for generations?
-It would be the greatest mystery of all-time.
+How would that not mess up society for generations?
+It would be the greatest mystery of all time.
 How did that happen?
 Who was that woman?
 What grief did you cause with your wish?
 What amazing thing did you have for a short time then have to renounce?
-How would that fuck someone up?
+How would that screw someone up?
 The demand for therapists would boom.

 But there’s apparently zero fallout from that day.